FlipsideCrypto/ethereum-models/models/doc_descriptions/dex/eth_dex_creation_time.md

 {% docs eth_dex_creation_time %}

-When this pool was created, where possible.
+The block timestamp of when this pool was created.

 {% enddocs %}